 - A tiny bit of extra virgin olive oil

+- Dry your chickpeas.
 If using canned chickpeas, make sure to drain them and wash them well.
 I normally use a fine-mesh sieve and gently rinse them under cold running water.
 Then dry them using a towel.

 During the rinsing and drying process, some of the skin might come off from the chickpeas.
 Try to remove any loose skin, or it can burn in the oven.

+- Spread.
 Spread the chickpeas on a baking sheet covered with parchment paper.

 Parchment paper isn’t necessary, but it will help to obtain a more consistent crispiness all around.
 Plus, it makes it easier to do the washing up later.
 If you decide not to use it, the chickpea part that touches the baking sheet will cook faster.
 And unless you want to turn your chickpeas every 10 minutes, the texture won’t be as even.

+- Season well.
 Add the oil, mix gently, then add the spices of your choice.

 You don’t need a lot of oil for this recipe.
 The oil isn’t what makes the chickpeas crispy.
 In fact, I made these chickpeas successfully without any oil at all.
 But I find that adding half a tablespoon of olive oil helps the spices stick to the chickpeas.